Gaggia Classic Pro Review: The Benchmark Home Espresso Machine

 The first few weeks involve understanding heat-up time.
 The machine claims to be ready in a few minutes, but the group head needs 15-20 minutes for proper temperature stability.
 Many owners put the machine on a timer or smart plug to have it ready when they wake up.

 Then there's technique.
-Dose, distribution, tamping, timing.
+Dose, distribution, tamping, timing — our first espresso shot guide walks through the full process.
 The Gaggia provides feedback through shot time and visual appearance, but interpreting that feedback requires experience.
 Most people dial in their first coffee over 10-15 shots.
 With practice, dialling in new bags takes 3-5 shots.

 The steam wand adds another skill.
 The Gaggia has genuine steam power, but texturing milk properly takes practice.
 Expect a few weeks of mediocre foam before developing the technique for proper microfoam.
 The Panarello attachment can help beginners but limits ultimate milk quality.